MaryR0se/Mary-Krouse-Capstone-Repo/studio/critiques/Critiques_Proposal_Dylan_Ray.md

-Week 6 Proposal Critique - Dylan Ray
+Week 6 Proposal Critiques - Dylan Ray

 Strong points:

 - Very thorough and aware of the ethical side, and understanding how personal to give personal information to a survey.
 - Both data sources, one from the website and another run by you, are greatly related to answering the research question
-- Agree that the visual using a poster is the best way to present your findings to the general audience
+- Agree that the visuals using a poster is the best way to present your findings to the general audience, which aligns for this Capstone Project
 - The data engineering plan seems reasonable to do during the timeline